 |CR9000 (retired)||*Measurements are typically processed for output with the Wind Vector instruction, which is not present in the CR9000.|

-The 034B can be attached to a crossarm via a 17953 Nu-Rail fitting or a CM220 Right-Angle Mounting Kit.
-Alternatively, the 034B can be attached to the top of a CM106B or stainless-steel tripod via the CM216 Sensor Mounting Kit.
-The CM216 extends 4 in. above the mast of the tripod.
+The 034B can be attached to a Campbell Scientific crossarm using a 17953 Nu-Rail fitting or a CM220 Right Angle Mounting Bracket.
+Alternatively, the 034B can be attached to the top of our stainless-steel tripods via the CM216 Sensor Mounting Kit.
+The CM216 extends 4 inches above the mast of a CM106B, CM110, CM115, or CM120 tripod.

 The 034B's anemometer uses one pulse count channel on the datalogger.
 Its wind vane requires one single-ended channel and access to an excitation channel (the excitation channel can be shared with other high impedance sensors).

 The 034B's anemometer is measured by the PulseCount Instruction in CRBasic, and by Instruction 3 (Pulse Count) in Edlog.
 The wind vane is measured by the BrHalf Instruction in CRBasic and by Instruction 4 (Excite-Delay-SE) in Edlog.
 The measurements are typically processed for output with the Wind Vector instruction (not present in the CR500 or CR9000).

 Wind vane tails are user-replaceable and are available for purchase as pn 13765, Replacement Wind Vane Tail for 034B or 034A.